-Income tax expense totaled 49.6% of pre-tax earnings in 2017 compared with 23.0% in 2016 and 26.0% in 2015.
+Income tax expense totaled 18.5% of pre-tax earnings in 2018 compared with 49.6% in 2017 and 23.0% in 2016.
 Our effective tax rate is affected by recurring items, such as tax rates in foreign jurisdictions and the relative amounts of income we earn in those jurisdictions.
 It is also affected by discrete items that may occur in any given year but are not consistent from year to year.
-The following discrete items had the most significant impact on our effective tax rate.
-Income tax expense for 2017 includes net tax expense of \$316.4 million relating to the Tax Act and net tax benefits of approximately \$82.0 million primarily due to reassessment of prior period tax positions, a repatriation of earnings resulting in a foreign tax credit benefit, and excess tax benefits relating to share-based compensation.
-Income tax expense for 2016 includes net tax benefits of approximately \$12.0 million primarily related to the expiration of the statute of limitations for tax audits and settlements of exams in certain jurisdictions.
-Income tax expense for 2015 includes net tax benefits of approximately \$4.0 million primarily related to the expiration of the statute of limitations for tax audits in various international jurisdictions.
+Income tax expense for 2018 includes a discrete net tax expense of \$40.7 million relating to the Tax Cuts and Jobs Act (the "Tax Act") and net tax benefits of approximately \$50.0 million primarily due to reassessment of prior period tax positions and excess tax benefits relating to share-based compensation.
+Income tax expense for 2017 includes discrete net tax expense of \$316.4 million relating to the Tax Act and net tax benefits of approximately \$82.0 million primarily due to reassessment of prior period tax positions, a repatriation of earnings resulting in a foreign tax credit benefit, and excess tax benefits relating to share-based compensation.
+Income tax expense for 2016 includes discrete net tax benefits of approximately \$12.0 million primarily related to the expiration of the statute of limitations for tax audits and settlements of exams in certain jurisdictions.